rjNemo/vf-site/README.md

 - [ ] Optimize images
 - [ ] Automate the file search
 - [ ] Extract data out of the template
+- [ ] Create a template for the rooms

 ## Excluded